davidgasquez/handbook/content/teamwork.md

   - Solve problems by fixing the environment that allowed them to occur.
   - Times change, trends change, cultures change.
 Make it explicit.
 - Work in the open and document everything.
-  - Processes
+  - Processes:
-    - Write status updates
+    - Write status updates.
-  - Conventions
+  - Conventions:
-    - Confirm decisions to move them forward
+    - Confirm decisions to move them forward.
-    - Offer conclusions in long discussions
+    - Offer conclusions in long discussions.
-  - Meetings
+  - Meetings:
-    - Update meetings
+    - Update meetings:
       - Progress: what did I accomplish this week?
       - Plans: What tasks am I doing next week?
       - Problems: what is blocking progress?
       - Other: what else should the team know?
-    - Decision meetings
+    - Decision meetings:
-      - Progress on achieving current quarterly objectives
+      - Progress on achieving current quarterly objectives.
-      - How the product is being received in the market
+      - How the product is being received in the market.
-      - How the most important customers are succeeding (or not) using the product
+      - How the most important customers are succeeding (or not) using the product.
-      - How the team is performing and any people changes needed
+      - How the team is performing and any people changes needed.
-      - Financial position of the company and review of metrics
+      - Financial position of the company and review of metrics.
-  - Responsibilities
+  - Responsibilities.
-  - Each thing should have a default place.
+  - Defaults.
+For example, each thing should have a place by default, docs, issues, ...
 - You can create a Handbook to put everything together.
 Everyone should contribute to it and each page has a clear owner that aim to keep it consistent with the rest of the Handbook.
 - Keep a source of truth and keep it up to date.
 When something is not relevant anymore, deprecate or delete it.
 All the documents should evolve.
   - Search should be centralized.
 Keeping 4 tools causes scattered information.